 Returns will update to your Sales Tax account overnight.

-Yes, taxpayers that remit payments by electronic funds transfer, whether on a mandatory or voluntary basis, must file all associated returns electronically.
+Yes, taxpayers that remit payments by electronic funds transfer, whether on a mandatory or voluntary basis, must file all associated returns and forms

 To make a payment for a specific filing period, locate the filing period on the Account Summary page and select the Pay link.
 Enter the payment effective date (this is the date you want the funds to come out of your bank account), the payment amount, and the payment source.
 To make a payment towards your entire account balance, from the Account Summary page select the Pay Account Balance link.
 Fill in the information as stated in the paragraph above.